Picture

 Selected Work in Progress

 All material found on this website represents my own views.
-It does not necessarily represent the views of the ECB or the Eurosystem.
+It does does not necessarily reflect the views of the Federal Reserve Bank of San Francisco or the Federal Reserve System.